Liam Cosgrave: Economic measures

 The Cosgrave government's tough austerity measures alienated the public.
-Finance Minister Richie Ryan was nicknamed 'Richie Ruin' on a satirical TV programme, Hall's Pictorial Weekly.
-Marginal income tax rates came to 77% one year.
-The electorate had not experienced unemployment and hardship of this nature since the fifties and the Government became quite unpopular.
-The hard-line approach to law and order, and the economic difficulties were quite damaging to Cosgrave and Corish's popularity.
+Finance Minister Richie Ryan was nicknamed "Richie Ruin" and cast as the "minister for hardship" on the satirical television programme Hall's Pictorial Weekly, with sketches sometimes showing him working by candlelight, a Dickensian image underscoring the austerity of the era; Cosgrave himself was depicted as rigid and stern, feeding existing public perceptions of him.
+Marginal income tax rates came to 77 per cent one year.
+The electorate had not experienced unemployment and hardship of this nature since the 1950s, and the Government became quite unpopular.
+The hard-line approach to law and order, and the economic difficulties, were quite damaging to Cosgrave and Corish's popularity.
+Despite the strain, the coalition oversaw the building of more than 100,000 new houses over the course of its term.

 Welfare measures

 In the field of social security, a number of important reforms in welfare provision were introduced during Cosgrave's premiership.
 In 1974, sickness insurance, unemployment insurance, and occupational injuries coverage were extended to all employees, while earnings-related components were added to the basic flat-rate sickness benefit, the basic flat-rate short-term occupational injury benefit, and the basic flat-rate unemployment benefit.
 That same year, pension insurance was extended to all employees, and a means-tested allowance for the wives of prisoners was introduced.
 In addition, welfare benefits were increased by 125% during the course of Cosgrave's premiership.